 It is also shown in~\cite{projection_diffusion} that this process $Y_s$ can be obtained by projecting the dynamics

 from $\mathbb{R}^d$ onto the level set $\Sigma$, where $W_s = (W_s^1, \cdots, W_s^d)^T$ is a $d$-dimensional Brownian motion.
 The dynamics $Y_s$ can be used to sample $\mu_2$, and therefore to sample the conditional measure $\mu_1$ in (\ref{mu1-intro}) as well, by either modifying the potential $U$ or reweighting the function $f$ according to the factor $\big[\mbox{det}(\nabla\xi^T \nabla\xi)\big]^{-\frac{1}{2}}$.
-In the more recent work~\cite{Tony-constrained-langevin2012}, the authors studied the constrained Langevin dynamics, which evolves on the submanifold of the entire phase space including both position and momentum.
+In a more recent work~\cite{Tony-constrained-langevin2012}, the authors studied the constrained Langevin dynamics, which evolves on the submanifold of the entire phase space including both position and momentum.
 It is shown in~\cite{Tony-constrained-langevin2012} that the position components of the constrained Langevin dynamics has the marginal invariant measure which coincides with $\mu_2$.
 Therefore, it can also be used to compute the average $\overline{f}$ with respect to the conditional measure $\mu_1$ (by either modifying the potential or reweighting $f$ according to $\big[\mbox{det}(\nabla\xi^T \nabla\xi)\big]^{-\frac{1}{2}}$).
-Comprehensive studies on the numerical schemes as well as the applications of the constrained Langevin dynamics in free energy calculations have been carried out in~\cite{Tony-constrained-langevin2012}.
+Detailed studies on the numerical schemes as well as applications of the constrained Langevin dynamics have been carried out in~\cite{Tony-constrained-langevin2012}.

 The same conditional probability measure $\mu_1$ in (\ref{mu1-intro}), as well as the average $\overline{f}$ in (\ref{mean-f-intro}), also plays an important role in the study of the effective dynamics of diffusion processes \cite{kevrekidis2003,froyland2014,effective_dynamics,effective_dyn_2017}.
 As a generalization of the dynamics (\ref{dynamics-id}), the diffusion process